shiirotech/Internship/assignments/README.md

 - Retrieve a task by its ID
 - Update a task's title and/or completion status
 - Delete a task
-- Persistent data storage with SQLite
+- Persistent data storage with PostgreSQL
 - Automatic task timestamps (`created_at`, `updated_at`)
 - Filtering tasks by completion status
 - Searching tasks by title